Rokiis1/roadmap/types_of_testing/dynamic_functional_testing_techniques.md

     <details>
        <summary>Overview:</summary>

-    - **Boundary Values:** Many errors tend to occur at the edges of input ranges.

-    - **Edge Values:** Edge values refer to inputs just inside and just outside the boundary values.
+    - **Ordered Partitions:** BVA applies to inputs that have ordered values (numeric, date ranges).
+The minimum and maximum values of an equivalence partition form its boundaries.

     - **Valid and Invalid Partitions:** The input domain is divided into partitions of valid and invalid inputs.
-Testing is performed on both.
-      - **Valid Partition:** Contains input values that are within the acceptable range of the system.
+      - **Valid Partition:** Inputs within the acceptable range.
-      - **Invalid Partition:** Contains input values that fall outside the acceptable range.
+      - **Invalid Partition:** Inputs outside the acceptable range.

-    - **Objective**: The main objective is to test the boundaries to ensure that the system handles boundary values correctly.

-    - **Application**: This technique is applied when detailed requirements specify the boundaries of input ranges.
+    - **Boundary and Edge Values:**
+      - **Boundary Values:** The exact limits of the input domain.
+      - **Edge Values:** Values immediately inside (valid) and outside (invalid) the boundary.

     - **2-Value BVA (Two-Point Boundary Value Analysis):** In 2-value BVA, testing focuses on the exact boundary points.
 Each boundary is tested with two values: one at the lower boundary and one at the upper boundary.
 This approach provides basic coverage by verifying that the system correctly handles the minimum and maximum allowable inputs.
 Specifically, it tests two values on each boundary: one inside the boundary and one outside the boundary.